Midwife in the Tire Swing

 “Thank you for listening.
 In any census of meaningful monuments; you shall be number two—I have counted myself as number one.
 I have taken the trouble to marry the third, and she me.
 A fit of passion, true, but we have many decades of imaginative intercourse trailing out behind us, much of it with each other.
 You like music?”
 The statue might have smiled.

 “Excellent.
 I shall tell you about Catherine Armstrong Hobart, Cat my wife, as though she were a child who, playing the piano or giving a recitation from memory, has done something precious, inadvertently achieved beyond her years.
 She has forgotten her place in the piece, but so totally absorbed is she and being towed along by her own rapt enthusiasm, she extemporizes a phrase from the child-mind of God himself, far superior to anything the original composer would have come up with in a hundred chance years.
+George and Azalea Goodall own the hardware store.
+They are children of the nineteenth century who not even in the afterlife will accept Roosevelt or the germ theory.
 The adults are uneasy, not sure what they are witnessing:

 “‘Simply marvelous, Catherine.
 Did you think of that all by yourself?’

 “It would make no difference if the recital in my anecdote was performed when Cat the wife was six or eighty-six years old.
 Nobody would have patronized Catherine.
 Actually, nobody usually showed up for her piano recitals either.
 Not even her parents.
-And now they’re all dead.
-I married an older woman—now a centenarian, a good ten years older than I. But see her there at the piano?
-Today is different.
-If you feel compelled to perform above the plateau to which the lottery of birth has assigned you, please, please be discreet.
 Our Catherine might shine, but not rise.”
 There is a whiff of buttered popcorn.
 Tim Spaulding looks interested.

 “No one has noticed.
 Catherine stays seated at the piano.